robbwu/rhythm/README.md

-JavaScript is also not a bad choice for algorithm description, but it is much more complicated than what we need; the core syntax and data structures (Buffer, Typed Arrays ) cannot fit in a single page.
+JavaScript is also not a bad choice for algorithm description, but it is much more complicated than what we need; the core syntax and data structures (Buffer, Typed Arrays, objects as maps ) cannot fit in a single page.
+Also the language is messy with a lot of quirks and gotchas, which hinders the communication.

 ## MMIX (The Art of Computer Programming)
 Let's just say MMIX is a bit too low level for algorithm description for the